awie3di/docs/articles/quickstart/backend/aspnet-core-webapi/v2/01-authorization.md

 In your application, register the authentication services:

 1. Make a call to the `AddAuthentication` method.
-2. Configure the JWT Bearer tokens as the default authentication scheme and default challenge scheme.
+Configure the JWT Bearer tokens as the default authentication and challenge schemes.
-3. Make a call to the `AddJwtBearerAuthentication` method to register the JWT Bearer authentication scheme.
-4. Configure your Auth0 domain as the authority, and your Auth0 API identifier as the audience:
+2. Make a call to the `AddJwtBearer` method to register the JWT Bearer authentication scheme.
+Configure your Auth0 domain as the authority, and your Auth0 API identifier as the audience.

 ```csharp
 // Startup.cs